zachnieto/neatqueueweb/docs/README.md

 #### Arguments
 `player1`: The user to remove.  \
 `player2`: The user to add in place of player1.
-> This is an Admin command, but players can create a substitution themselves after teams are created using `/substitute`
+> This is an Admin command, but players can create a substitution themselves after teams are created using `/substitute`  \
+> Teams must be created and the winner message must be visible to use this command.

 ---